-NDI has been actively involved in supporting the electoral process in Pakistan.
-The Institute organized international delegations to observe the national and provincial elections in 1988, 1990, and 1993.
+The Institute organized international delegations to observe the national and provincial elections in 1988, 1990 and 1993.
 In 1997, NDI sponsored a pre-election delegation to assess election preparations.
-In advance of the 2002 general elections, NDI organized nationwide trainings for over 1,200 party poll watchers.
-The Institute also produced and distributed over 550,000 party poll watching manuals, which were widely used on election day.
+In advance of the 2002 general elections, NDI organized nationwide training for over 1,200 party poll watchers.
+The Institute produced and distributed more than 550,000 poll watching manuals, which were widely used on election day.
 In May and October 2007, NDI organized pre-election assessment missions in advance of parliamentary and provincial elections.
 The Institute implemented a program that trained approximately 45,000 party polling agents to monitor polling stations.
 NDI also worked with political parties to provide advice on the design and implementation of a communication system for the collection and analysis of election results and complaints.